OAuth2 JWT Authentication

 This action has the following parameters.

-• When Discovery is selected, the discovery URL is requested. e.g. https://accounts.google.com/.well-known/openid-configuration.
+is selected, the discovery URL is requested. e.g. https://accounts.google.com/.well-known/openid-configuration.
 This is a way to discover OAuth2 configuration information.
-It allows the client to automatically obtain information needed by the OAuth2 protocol, such as the address of the authorization server, the token endpoint, and the token signing public key, without interacting directly with the authentication server.
+It allows the client to automatically obtain information needed by the OAuth2 protocol, such as the address of the authorization server, the token endpoint, and the token signing public key, without interacting directly with the authentication server. - When the

-• When the Symmetric Key is selected, the symmetric secret key is requested.
+is selected, the symmetric secret key is requested. - When

 Example

-• We use a symmetric secret key for the demo, so here we choose Symmetric Key as the type.
+- We use a symmetric secret key for the demo, so here we choose

 Send a request without authentication information: